ghpipeline/pipeline/visualization/README.md

 After logging in, click the "create" button followed by "report".
 You will be prompted to fill in some basic information about your coutry and company.

 In Bigquerey, go to the dataset that you created (in our case it is ml_predictions).
-Select all from the dataset, and the click "open with" and select select "looker studio".
+Select all from the dataset, and the click "open in" and select select "looker studio".

 Now we can start working on our dashboard.